fes7713/SummerProjectCC/README.md

 if git commands fail at this point, you may need to reinstall your git.

 ## How to set configuration
 set your username.
+(You may exclude quotations)
 ```
 git config --global user.name "First-name Family-name"
 ```
 set your email address.
+(You may exclude quotations)
 ```
 git config --global user.email "username@example.com"
 ```